by Wyn Hilty

 Aloha and welcome to Hawaii.
 This of course is the Pearl Harbor Memorial …

-The USS Arizona National Memorial is a memorial in Pearl Harbor, Oahu, located in the harbor over the sunken remains of the battleship, which went down in 1941 during the Japanese attack on Pearl Harbor that precipitated the United States’ entry into World War II.
-Plans are currently underway to build a more elaborate memorial that will be called the Pearl Harbor Memorial.
+The USS Arizona Memorial is a World War II memorial in Pearl Harbor, Oahu, located in the harbor over the sunken remains of the battleship, which went down in 1941 during the Japanese attack that precipitated the United States’ entry into the war.

 Turns out there are small parts and small actors.